pr4shan7/learn-to-code/mastering-programming-skills/1-power-of-unix-commands.md

 ## 4. top/htop
+Show (sorted) all (or some) the processes running on the computer

 #### Useful commandline options:
+    none

 #### Tips:
+    Install htop and preferable use it

 #### Hands-on:
+    - find all processes ending with letter 'd'

 ## 5. cat
+Show the content of file(s)

 #### Useful commandline options:
+    none

 #### Tips:
+    none

 #### Hands-on:
+    none

 ## 6. wc
+Count the number of words, characters or lines in the file.
+If no file is given, it tries reading from the input (called stdin)

 #### Useful commandline options:
+    - c : count the number of characters
+    - w : count the number of words
+    - l : count the number of lines

 #### Tips:
+    none

 #### Hands-on:
+    - make a text file and write something in it in such a way that wc -w returns a non-zero number but wc -l return 0